smriti06-lab/CS489/README.md

 ## Acknowledgements

 We would like to thank Prof. Richard Mann for giving us a chance and for mentoring us throughout the project timeline.
-His feedbacks on our progress and submissions gave us much needed insights into shaping the project.
+His feedbacks on our progress and submissions gave us much needed insights into shaping the project and the report.

 ## Contact